o3de/o3de/Gems/Atom/RHI/Bindless.md

 To access the static descriptors in D3D12, the root signature associates all unbounded arrays in the designated `Bindless` SRG to the static region.
 All such ranges have the _same base offset_ and are completely overlapping to ensure the ranges can encompass all the resources that may be needed in the frame.

-#### D3D12 TODO

-- Currently, the prototype implementation in #8410 breaks the existing unbounded array support.
-A change is needed to restore functionality for unbounded array declarations that reside in SRGs that are not the designated `Bindless` SRG (refer to changes made to `DX12/Code/Source/RHI/CommandList.h`)
-- In the same vein as the first TODO item, all unbounded arrays are mapped to the static range of the global descriptor heap, but this needs to be true only for non-`Bindless` SRGs
-- A restriction exists that hardcodes the number of unbounded arrays in an SRG to `8`.
-This was originally `2` (one SRG and one UAV unbounded array), but in reality, there shouldn't be any restrction at all in the `Bindless` case specifically, since all ranges can overlap.
-Only in the unbounded-and-contiugous case (non-`Bindless` SRGs) should the original limit of `2` be honored (see `RHI.Reflect/DX12/PipelineLayoutDescriptor.h`)

 ### Vulkan Implementation

 In contrast to D3D12, Vulkan descriptors are allocated from a strongly-typed pool of descriptors.